tomordonez/luzocho/README.md

 * Trying to outsmart the Google API is beyond this application :) Queries like these produce
   results: `abc123xyz` (402 results), `r4ndom l33ters` (16 results)

+Separate presentation from business logic:

+* The `Result` class was refactored into two classes:
+  * `BookResult` to extract the data for the five book results
+  * `ResultMenu` to display the menu with the five results and let the user choose one.

 # References

 * Remove punctuation in a string [here](https://stackoverflow.com/a/266162)